-The policy here aims to formalise some aspects of practice that already exist and to enhance the structure of engagement between the student representatives and the CDT.

-For the purpose of this policy, "student representatives" refers to the student members of the Management Committee with the roles of Cross-Cohort Representative and Equality, Diversity, and Inclusion Representative.
+The policy aims to formalise aspects of practice that already exist and to enhance the structure of engagement between the student representatives and the CDT.
+For this policy, 'student representatives' refers to the student members of the Management Committee with the roles of Cross-Cohort Representative and Equality, Diversity, and Inclusion Representative.